datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 ##### Server name

 * `server_name` allows overriding the server name that Envoy sends with responses to clients.

-By default, Envoy uses a server name of `envoy`.
+The default is `envoy`.

 ##### Suppress Envoy headers

 * `suppress_envoy_headers: true` will prevent $productName$ from emitting certain additional headers to HTTP requests and responses.
+The default is `false`.

 For the exact set of headers covered by this config, see the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#config-http-filters-router-headers-set)